 Laurels of Kent 0 61 0 38 13(residents)

 Maple Ridge Manor 0 5 0 15 1 (resident)

 The State of Michigan tracks school-related outbreaks of COVID-19 as well.
 An outbreak is defined as two or more cases of COVID-19 among people who are from different households and have shared exposure on school grounds.
-No outbreaks were recorded for Lowell Area Schools in 2021.
+There are currently no outbreaks reported for Lowell Area Schools.

 On its website, Lowell Area Schools also tracks the number of cases reported by staff and students.
 Except when indicated by an outbreak on the state website, these numbers reflect people who were infected with COVID-19 outside the school environment.
 The latest data is shown below.

 2021-2022 SCHOOL YEAR SUMMARY (not including current week)